 Prevention: Taking Control Early

-The good news?
-ED in younger men is often highly manageable — and even reversible — with the right steps:
+The good news is that ED in younger men is often highly manageable with the right steps:

 Preventing ED often begins with addressing its root causes early — before they become long-term issues.
 Consistent self-care and small, positive lifestyle adjustments can have a significant long-term impact.